coder/code-server/doc/install.md

 You can add the code-server `bin` directory to your `$PATH` to easily execute `code-server` without the full path every time.

-Here is an example script for installing and using a binary `code-server` release on Linux:
+Here is an example script for installing and using a standalone `code-server` release on Linux:

 ```bash
 mkdir -p ~/.local/lib ~/.local/bin